 Second: the short amount of cardio work that you perform stimulates and heightens metabolism performance, essentially; a (body fat burner).

 The core exercises simply: help unite strength and flexibility between the upper and lower body, all of these components are essential to building overall body strength and conditioning.

 As you can see, weight training with dumbbells is easy as far as space-saving and creativity of the exercises goes.
 But…

 like most things with weight training You ultimately have to put in the effort!

 If your training in a gym, there will probably be enough people and some good atmosphere to help motivate you.
 But...

 If you are not and you do have a home-based gym, or simply workout in the living room or garage of your home, it takes motivation and some determined persistent effort !
 If you want to change and alter your physique.

 Make your music motivate, change it regularly, give yourself small rewards along the way, eat clean with a couple of cheat days each month, if you feel you need them.
-Change the color of the room with a color that motivates you on a Sunday afternoon.
+Change the colour of the room with a colour that motivates you on a Sunday afternoon.